scalabli/quo/docs/full_screen_apps.rst

 ``A simple application``
 ------------------------

-Almost every quo application is an instance of an :class:`~quo.Suite` object.
+Almost every quo application is an instance of an :class:`~quo.Console` object.
 The simplest full screen example would look like this:

 .. code:: python

-    import quo
+    from quo import Console

-    app = quo.Suite(full_screen=True)
+    app = Console(full_screen=True)
     app.run()

 This will display an application with no layout specified.